danielfm/django-flash/doc/source/configuration.rst

     FLASH_STORAGE = 'cookie'

-Since cookies will be used to store the contents of the flash scope, Django-flash doesn't require you to add the :class:`SessionMiddleware` class to the ``MIDDLEWARE_CLASSES`` section of your project's settings anymore.
+Since cookies will be used to store the contents of the flash scope, Django-Flash doesn't require you to add the :class:`SessionMiddleware` class to the ``MIDDLEWARE_CLASSES`` section of your project's settings anymore.